PorcupineStudio/porcupette/ideas.md

 # Ideas

-* a name generator based on parsing text with spacey and subtracting words from a list of common words
+* A name generator based on parsing text with spacey and subtracting words from a list of common words
 * Static site generators each meniacally focused on a single simple common type of site
   * a blog (like https://vitalik.ca/, or https://blog.jessfraz.com/)
   * a product one pager/executive summary